krajeswaran/junipervpn/README.md

 JuniperVPN
 ==========

-Easy, automated python script for logging into VPN from Linux
+Easy, automated python script for logging into Juniper VPN(Network Connect) from Linux

 Credits
 =======